John H. Johnson: Honors and awards

-Johnson won many awards, and was honored with many positions, like how he became a member of the Alpha Phi Alpha fraternity, Chicago-based Theta chapter, in 1937.
+Johnson won many awards, and was honored with many positions.
+He was an initiate of Alpha Phi Alpha fraternity, Chicago-based Theta chapter, in 1938.
 In 1951, he was the second African American to be selected as one of the ten Young Men of the Year by the United States Junior Chamber of Commerce.
 He won the National Association for the Advancement of Colored People's Spingarn Medal in 1966 for his contributions in the area of race relations.
 In 1966 Johnson got the Russworm award, the highest award from the Negro publishers guild.
 In 1966 Johnson would be added to the National Selective Service committee, despite his lack of military experience, having gotten a deferment for the Second World War.
 Also in 1966 Johnson received along with 11 others the Horatio Algers award by the American schools and colleges award, for people who embodied the "American Dream."
 He accompanied Vice President Nixon to nine African nations in 1957, and to Russia and Poland in 1959.
-In 1961, he was appointed special ambassador to Côte D'Ivoire’s independence ceremonies, and in 1963 to Kenya’s.
-In 1970, he was appointed to Nixon’s UN 25th Anniversary Commission.
+In 1961, he was appointed special ambassador to Côte d'Ivoire's independence ceremonies, and in 1963 to Kenya's.
+In 1970, he was appointed to Nixon's UN 25th Anniversary Commission.
 Because of his influential position in the African-American community, Johnson was invited by the US government to participate in several international missions.
 In 1972, he was named publisher of the year by the major magazine publishers in the United States.
 Over the years Johnson had devoted a portion of several issues of Ebony to articles relating to African independence movements, but in August 1976 he dedicated an entire special issue to the subject "Africa, the Continent of the Future".
 In 1977 he was named the most outstanding Black publisher in history by the National Newspaper Publishers Association.